taligentx/dscKeybusInterface/README.md

 ## Features
 * Status tracking of armed/alarm/fire states for partitions 1-8
 * Status tracking of zones 1-64
-* Virtual keypad: Enables writing keys to the panel for partitions 1 and 2
+* Virtual keypad: Enables writing keys to the panel for partitions 1-8
 * Data buffering: Helps prevent missing Keybus data when the sketch is busy
 * Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`.
 * Tested DSC panels: PC1555MX, PC5015, PC1616, PC1832, PC1864.
 All PowerSeries panels are supported, post an issue if you have a different panel (PC5020, etc) and have tested the interface to update this list.

 ## Release notes
+* 0.4-develop
+  - New: Virtual keypad support for partitions 3-8, thanks to [jvitkauskas](https://github.com/jvitkauskas) for contributing the necessary logs
+  - Bugfix: Virtual keypad writes with partitions 5-8 enabled
 * 0.3
   - New: Status for partitions 2-8, zones 33-64
   - New: Virtual keypad support for partition 2